HaxeFoundation/dox/README.md

 A Haxe documentation generator.

 > Note: Dox currently requires the development branch of Haxe due to some minor changes in abstract rtti xml generation.
+You'll also need an up to date haxelib (requires support for `classPath` in haxelib.json)

 Install dependencies: